 [Rhineland, 1794] While at the Potomac the new capital came into being, no stone remained unturned in Europe.
 The French Revolution shattered Europe’s monarchies, soon war broke out.

 Napoleon and the Rhine frontier (1794-1803, Germany)

 In 1794, French troops occupied the left bank of the Rhine, in October Bonn and Cologne fell.
-De facto, the Rhine was now the border between the Revolutionary France and the Holy Roman Empire, although it was not recognized as such yet.
+In reality, the Rhine was now the border between the Revolutionary France and the Holy Roman Empire.
 One year later, King Frederick William II of Prussia left the coalition against France, and in the same year French troops crossed the Rhine.

 The Louisiana Purchase (1803, America and Europe)

 Also President Jefferson in Washington watched the conqueror in Paris with concern.
 France still possessed New Orleans at the Mississippi delta, and this river was a crucial trade route for the Americans.
 Moreover, Napoleon’s troops stood in Haiti, and the Emperor planned to suppress a revolt in Haiti and then re-conquer the vast, formerly French Louisiana territory.
 Jefferson acted – perhaps it would possible to buy New Orleans and its surroundings from France.
 At first, the American ambassador in Paris did not get far.
 Only when many French soldiers died of yellow fever in Haiti and almost all of Europe stood against France, Napoleon was willing to compromise.
 He could not use another front against him, but he needed money for his campaigns.